 - Fundamental Analysis is meant for investments, and

 - Technical Analysis is best for day trading.

-- Fundamental Analysis is to wait for the prices of the stocks to increase and make a profit.
+- Fundamental Analysis is to wait for the prices of the stocks to increase and make a profit, but

-- Technical Analysis is to make an instant profit out of the stock market, without waiting for longer-term.
+- Technical Analysis is to make an instant profit, without waiting for longer-term.

-There are differences between Fundamental Analysis and Technical analysis; both play an important role in investment goals.
+Investors use Fundamental Analysis so that the value of their stocks increases in the long term.
+Because there are differences between Fundamental Analysis and Technical Analysis; but both play an important role in investment goals.

 Pingback: Does Backtesting a new strategy really get results for successful trades? - TrueData BlogTrueData Blog